EternityForest/awesome-standards/README.md

 ### 1/8 and 1/4 Hex driver bits

+Most small screws outside a wood shop can be driven with 1/8 bits.

 ### #8 and #6 wood screws

 Any "medium size" ish screw in the US will probably be one of these two.